simoc/csvjdbc-website/www/doc.md

 ###ignoreNonParseableLines
 + type: Boolean
 + default: `False`
-+ when True, lines that cannot be parsed will not cause an exception but will be ignored.
++ when True, lines that have too few or too many column values will not cause an exception but will be ignored.
 Each ignored line is logged.
 Call method `java.sql.DriverManager.setLogWriter` before executing a query to capture a list of ignored lines.